JLevy18/NextNetlifyPortfolio/README.md

 Design and develop a website to display my projects and skills to the world while maintaining optimized performance at low cost.

-*Due to some API keys needing to be kept private, the source may be slightly different from the live site.
-That said, the code structure remains the same*

 ## Stack

 ### Jamstack